Install ROOT 6.14 and gcc-8.2.0 as a UPS product

 Is it possible for you to use an older version of ROOT while you are waiting for the 6.14 bugs to be fixed?

-#5 Updated by Rob Kutschke 9 months ago
+#5 Updated by Rob Kutschke over 2 years ago

 Mu2e can look after the deployment to Mu2e cvmfs.